SCO–Linux disputes: Timeline and major cases

 At the beginning of 2003, SCO claimed that there had been "misappropriation of its UNIX System V code into Linux".
-However, the company refused to identify the specific segments of code, claiming that it was a secret which they would reveal only to the court.
+The company refused to identify the specific segments of code, claiming that it was a secret that they would reveal only to the court.
 They did say that the code could be found in the SMP, RCU and a few other parts of the Linux kernel.

 On 6 March 2003, they announced that they were suing IBM for $1 billion, claiming that IBM transferred SCO trade secrets into Linux.
 That amount later rose to $3 billion, and then again to $5 billion.
-Later that year in May 2003, Novell stated publicly that it owned the AT&T Unix intellectual property which SCO claimed IBM violated, a statement confirmed by a jury trial in 2007, and which demolished SCO's infringement suit.
+Later that year in May 2003, Novell stated publicly that it owned the AT&T Unix intellectual property that SCO claimed IBM violated, a statement confirmed by a jury trial in 2007, and that demolished SCO's infringement suit.

 Some educated parties noted that the USL v.
 BSDi case had shown that the Unix copyrights are weak and unenforceable.
 SCO did not claim patent infringement, as according to the US Patent and Trademark Office database, no AT&T or Novell patent was ever assigned to SCO.
 The UNIX trademark was not owned by SCO.
 That left arguing over trade secrets, which, after some opposition, proved hard to take beyond a breach of contract between SCO and IBM, and consequentially, a claim only against IBM.

 That left SCO with little legal ground, and therefore it began multiple legal claims and threats against a number of the major names in the computer industry, including IBM, Hewlett-Packard, Microsoft, Novell, Silicon Graphics, Sun Microsystems and Red Hat.

 By mid-2004, five major lawsuits had been filed: